maccman/ace/README.md

       project.save().wait()

+      @sleep(2000)

       "Saved project: #{project.id}"

+This fiber technique also means we can implement functionality like `sleep()` in JavaScript, as in the previous example.

+You can make an existing asynchronous function fiber enabled, by wrapping it with `Function::wait()`.

+    fiberExists = fs.exists.bind(fs).wait

+    if fiberExists('./path/to/file')
+      @sendFile('./path/to/file)

 ##Cookies & Session

+Sessions are enabled by default in Ace.
+You can set and retrieve data stored in the session by using the `@session` object:

     app.get '/login', ->
       user = User.find(email: @params.email).wait()
       @session.user_id = user.id
       @redirect '/'

+You can retrieve cookies via the `@cookie` object, and set them with `@response.setCookie(name, value)`;

+    app.get '/login', ->
+      token = @cookies.rememberMe
+      # ...

 ##Filters

+Ace supports 'before' filters, callbacks that are executed before route handlers.

     app.before ->
       # Before filter

+By default before filters are always executed.
+You can specify conditions to limit that, such as routes.

     app.before '/users*', ->

+The previous filter will be executed before any routes matching `/users*` are.

+As well as a route, you can specify a object to match the request against:

+    app.before method: 'POST', ->
+      ensureLogin()

+Finally you can specify a conditional function that'll be passed the request's `env`, and should return a boolean indicating whether the filter should be executed or not.

     app.before conditionFunction, ->

+If a filter changes the response status to anything other than 200, then execution will halt.

+    app.before ->
+      if @request.method isnt 'GET' and !@session.user
+        @head 401

+##Context

     app.context.include
       loggedIn: -> !!@session.user_id